Ellen MacArthur: Sailing records

 In June 2000, MacArthur sailed the monohull Kingfisher from Plymouth, UK to Newport, Rhode Island, USA in 14 days, 23 hours, 11 minutes.
 This is the current record for a single-handed woman monohull east-to-west passage, and also the record for a single-handed woman in any vessel.

-MacArthur's second place in the 2000–2001 edition of the Vendée Globe, with a time of 94 days, 4 hours and 25 minutes, was the world record for a single-handed, non-stop, monohull circumnavigation by a woman.
+MacArthur's second place in the 2000–2001 Vendée Globe, with a time of 94 days, 4 hours and 25 minutes, was the world record for a single-handed, non-stop, monohull circumnavigation by a woman.
 The record stood for 20 years until Clarisse Crémer beat it in 2020–2021 edition of the Vendée Globe.

 In June 2004, MacArthur sailed her trimaran B&Q/Castorama from Ambrose Light, Lower New York Bay, USA to Lizard Point, Cornwall, UK in 7 days, 3 hours, 50 minutes.
 This set a new world record for a transatlantic crossing by women, beating the previous crewed record as well as the singlehanded version.

 In 2005, MacArthur beat Francis Joyon's existing world record for a single-handed non-stop circumnavigation.
 MacArthur in the trimaran B&Q/Castorama sailed 27354 nmi at an average speed of 15.9 knots.
 Her time of 71 days, 14 hours, 18 minutes 33 seconds beat Joyon's then world record time by 1 day, 8 hours, 35 minutes and 49 seconds.
 She had no more than 20 minutes' sleep at a time during the voyage, having to be on constant lookout day and night.
 Robin Knox-Johnston described her time as an "amazing achievement".
 She held the record until January 2008, when Joyon reclaimed it sailing IDEC 2.

 Her boat, now named USE IT AGAIN is skippered by French professional sailor, Romain Pilliard.